 The João story is a wonderful one.
 Jan takes the dreams of a young boy to leave his family’s small fishing town for the big city and captures the extravagance of childhood imaginings to a very unusual end.

-The Portuguese company has begun work on the project and the book is expected to be available this October for the 2017 holiday season.
+The Portuguese company began work on the project and the book is now available as of October, 2017

 Peter and Marie